· ·

 Sharing is caring!

-You will likely already have these pantry ingredients in some of your other favorite recipes.
+You will likely already have these pantry ingredients for your other favorite recipes.
 No need for special equipment or to follow complicated step-by-step instructions.
-You will have peanut butter energy bites that won’t take long to make.
+The best part is that this easy snack is a no-bake recipe.
+You will quickly have peanut butter energy bites, which are easy to make.

 Ingredients for Peanut Butter Protein Balls